When infrastructure fails, your people still need a network.

 Real-world performance

-Proven in testing, not just theory.
+Measured in testing, not theory.

 Bandwidth